ahzs645/obs-studio/test/node-bindings/README.md

 obs.shutdown();                 // clean up
 ```

+Audio is captured from the system's default output device on all platforms.

 `listDisplays()` and `listWindows()` enumerate available screen sources on the
 current platform. `startRecording(path, options)` now accepts a second argument
 to specify recording width/height, fps and which display or window to capture.